-The vehicle was a 2006 Subaru Outback.
+The contact owns a 2006 Subaru Outback.
 The contact stated that it was difficult to see the dashboard indicators because they did not illuminate.
 The manufacturer stated that it was a design flaw, and there was nothing that could be done.
 The current mileage was 2,600.
-This instrument panel issue occurred 04/16/07.

-The vehicle was a 1999 Subaru Outback.
 There was nothing abnormal that precluded the failure.
 The speedometer completely stopped working while driving and now only intermittently works.
 Fortunately, there has been no incidents because of this failure.
 However, it could lead to excessive speed which may lead to vehicle accidents and injuries.
 Nothing has been done to correct this issue.
 A call to Subaru of America yielded no information.
 However, online research has shown that this is occurring quite frequently among this make and model year.
 A new part will likely have to be ordered.
-It was Sunday, November 26, 2006 when this instrument panel issue happened.

 p.
 O. Box 6000